 Instead, allow your personal injury lawyer to handle the insurance company and claims adjuster.
 If anyone contacts you, refer them to your attorney.

 Schedule a Free Consultation with a Las Vegas Personal Injury Lawyer to Discuss Your Pain and Suffering Damages

 If another party caused your injury, you deserve to be compensated for all damages.
-An experienced lawyer will aggressively pursue the at-fault party to get you maximum compensation for your personal injury claim.
+At Battle Born Injury Lawyers we will aggressively pursue the at-fault party to get you maximum compensation for your personal injury claim.
 Schedule a free consultation at (702) 570-9000 with an experienced Las Vegas personal injury attorney to help you value your pain and suffering damages.